 Party food CAN be downright cheap, taste great and provide an alternative option on a table groaning with overly cheesy, gooey or fried calorie ridden dishes.
-While some of these are “healthy,” a few are lower calorie alternatives and some are just in the “not so bad for you” as everything else category!
+While some of the below are “healthy,” a few are lower calorie alternatives and some are just in the “not so bad for you” as everything else category!
 All should fit your budget.

 Beloved by kids and adults, they’re so old-fashioned they’re retro.
 When they appear at any party table they go fast.
 They’re easy to dress up in any number of ways.
 Try cutting them so they stand up and adding a few chives at a jaunty angle – it makes fewer servings but also makes them seem a bit more special.

 While they may not be the healthiest food on the buffet table, they compare well to many of the alternatives and are a welcome protein amongst the many carbs on a buffet table.
 Here are my recipes for Deviled Eggs with Bacon & Smoked Paprika and Classic Deviled Eggs.
 And you might want to bone up on hard-boiled eggs, so take a peek at Classic Hard Boiled Eggs, Easy Peel Steamed Eggs or Perfect Instant Pot Hard Boiled Eggs.